 RICHARD M. DALEY (2006): His years in office as mayor of Chicago have marked the longest uninterrupted period of LGBT-inclusive policies in the city's municipal history.
-Since his election in 1989, Daley has consistently been one of the LBGT communities' most significant friends.
+Since his election in 1989, Daley has consistently been one of the LGBT communities' most significant allies, for which he was inducted as a Friend of the Community.

 JON-HENRI DAMSKI (1991, now deceased): He was an essayist and a columnist for GayLife, Gay Chicago Magazine, Windy City Times, and ultimately Nightlines and Outlines.
-His lobbying was important to the passage of a Chicago human rights law in 1988 and a Chicago hate crimes law in 1990.
+His lobbying was important to the passage of a 1988 Chicago human rights law and a 1990 Chicago hate crimes law.
 Born in 1937, he died of melanoma complications in 1997.
 JAMES C. DARBY (1997): After co-founding the Chicago chapter of Gay, Lesbian, and Bisexual Veterans of America (now American Veterans for Equal Rights), he tirelessly promoted it during a period of intense controversy over equal military service rights.
 He became recording secretary of the city's Advisory Council on Veterans Affairs and ultimately national president of GLBVA.
 He is also an inveterate photodocumentarian of gay and lesbian public events.

 SAMUEL F. DAVIS, JR. (posthumous 1994): From 1987, as entrepreneur and attorney, he developed a nurturing environment particularly for Chicago's gay and lesbian African Americans.
-Bars he co-founded were Deeks, Pangea, and the Clubhouse.
+Bars he co-founded were Dëeks, Pangea, and the Clubhouse.
 He also aided the Kupona Network, the Minority Outreach Intervention Project, and the Reimer Foundation.
 Born in 1958, he died in 1993.

 JACK DELANEY (1996): A supporter of many groups, he joined Dignity/Chicago in 1977 and later served as its president and a member of DignityUSA's board.
-He has chaired Chicago House's board, served as Windy City Athletic Association commissioner, co-chaired the 48th Ward Gay and Lesbian Coalition, and served on the boards of the Frank M. Rodde III Memorial Building Fund, the Illinois Federation for Human Rights Political Action Committee, and the Edgewater Community Council.
+He has chaired Chicago House's board, served as Windy City Athletic Association commissioner, co-chaired the 48th Ward Gay and Lesbian Coalition, and served on the boards of the Frank M. Rodde III Memorial Building Fund, the Illinois Federation for Human Rights PAC, and the Edgewater Community Council.